penguinLiang/ZeldaTeamMirror/readme.md

 - Large classes were broken into smaller, more manageable classes.
 - Implemented basic design for Doors, and Barriers
 - Created every room and a few debug rooms

+__NEW (and improved):__
+ZeldaGame received a major refactor so that it mostly loads assets and defers all stateful game management to GameStateAgent.
+Each state, paused, playing, game over, game win, etc. all have their own worlds that make integrating different keyboard, mouse, update, and draw behaviors more abstract.

+- All in-game sounds and music
+- Fireball and sword projectiles
+- Projectile deployment and collision handling
+- Arrows and bombs deplete from inventory
+- Transitioning between rooms using doors/stairs
+- Unlockable doors
+- Bombable wall areas
+- Pause menu with screen transition
+- Heads up display (HUD)
+- Game over and game win screens
+- Improved/more accurate enemy AI
+- Separated ZeldaGame stateful logic into worlds deployed by GameStateAgent
+- Old man room puzzle
+- Old man dialogue
+- Some enemies drop items like hearts/fairies
+- Some items unlocked after destroying all enemies
+- Refined keybindings
+- Collecting triforce wins the game
+- 8x8 pixel grid player movement alignment
+- Remove debug items in starting room
+- Proper game reset and game continue
+- SAND!

 ## Sprint 2 Details